This policy was reviewed in October 2023.

 The Portland Trust may change this policy from time to time and any such changes will be published on our website.
 Notwithstanding any change to this policy, we will continue to process your personal data in accordance with your rights and our obligations in law.

-We collect the data necessary for The Portland Trust to pursue its stated charitable objectives, including but not limited to driving initiatives to promote peace and stability between Israelis and Palestinians through economic development.
-Accordingly, data will be processed for operational purposes, keeping stakeholders and supporters informed of matters relating to the region and projects with which The Portland Trust is concerned, fundraising, organising and hosting events and the effective running of The Portland Trust through those who work with or for The Portland Trust.
+We collect the data necessary for the Portland Trust to pursue its stated charitable objectives, including but not limited to driving initiatives to promote peace and stability between Israelis and Palestinians through economic development.
+Accordingly, data will be processed for operational purposes, keeping stakeholders and supporters informed of matters relating to the region and projects with which the Portland Trust is concerned, fundraising, organising and hosting events and the effective running of the Portland Trust through its staff, volunteers and those who work for or with us.
 Data collected and processed may include, but not be limited to:

-- Such other information as is relevant and necessary for The Portland Trust to carry out its activities, charitable purposes and legal obligations.
+- Such other information is relevant and necessary for the Portland Trust to carry out its activities, charitable purposes and legal obligations.

-If we share your data with colleagues or trusted partners outside of the European Union, such as our staff or project partners in Israel or Palestine, we will only do so if we are confident that they adhere to the same high standards that we do when processing data and protecting its privacy and security.
+If we share your data for operational reasons with colleagues or trusted partners outside of the UK or European Union, such as our staff or project partners in Israel or Palestine, or to back-up and securely store data in the United States, we will only do so if we are confident that they adhere to the same high standards that we do when processing data and protecting its privacy and security.
+Where necessary, we will ensure that data is shared only pursuant to the requisite standard contractual clauses (‘SCC’s’).

-You, as the data subject, may change your preferences or request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need, where appropriate, to retain Gift Aid records for Her Majesty’s Revenue and Customs.
-We may keep such data on a ‘suppression list’ so we know not to contact you or process your data in future until further notice.
+You, as the data subject, may unsubscribe from any distribution lists, change your preferences or request deletion of your data at any time in writing, subject to any overriding legal requirement for its retention, such as the need, for example, to retain Gift Aid records for HMRC.
+We may keep a limited amount of data on a ‘suppression list’ so we know not to contact you or process your data in future until further notice.

-You can obtain further information about Data Protection and privacy laws by visiting the Information Commissioner’s website at: https://ico.org.uk/for-thepublic(link is external).
+You can obtain further information about Data Protection and privacy laws by visiting the Information Commissioner’s website at: https://ico.org.uk/your-data-matters/

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process.
-Persons processing data on behalf of The Portland Trust do so in accordance with this policy and on the basis that The Portland Trust is satisfied that they can and will adhere to our high standards for data protection and security.
+In order to prevent unauthorised access or disclosure of sensitive information, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process and prevent unauthorised sharing of information.
+Persons processing data on behalf of the Portland Trust do so in accordance with this policy and on the basis that we are satisfied that they can and will adhere to our high standards for data protection and security.

 The transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.
 If and where applicable, you are responsible for keeping confidential any password you use for accessing our website; in such circumstances, we will not ask you for your password (except when you log in to our website).